YoichiroUrita/Math/README.md

 &nbsp;&nbsp;In real number and non-direction dependency, tensor is symmetric matrix.

-&nbsp;&nbsp;As N * N matrix, Tensor include N pairs of principle value and principle axis.
+&nbsp;&nbsp;As N * N matrix, Tensor includes N pairs of principle value and principle axis.

 &nbsp;&nbsp;And principle values are as Eigenvalues, princple axes are as Eigenvector.